Skip to main content Skip to main navigation Skip to search

 Disclaimer

-Many of the implementation details of the European Union Deforestation Regulation (EUDR) are still to be determined by the European Commission (EC).
-The above information is therefore provided to alert Australian entities but is not intended to substitute specific commercial or legal advice.
-Implementation of the EUDR is ultimately the responsibility of the EC and European Union Member States.
-Australian entities may wish to seek independent advice applicable to their business or based on their circumstances.
+Many details of the European Union Deforestation Regulation (EUDR) are still being finalised by the European Commission (EC).
+This information is intended to inform Australian stakeholders but is not commercial or legal advice.
+As the EUDR is EU legislation, implementation is the responsibility of the EC and it’s European Union Member States.
+Businesses should seek independent advice suited to their operations.

 The information provided is current at the date of issue and is intended for use as guidance only.
 The Commonwealth has exercised due care and skill in the preparation of this information, but we do not warrant its accuracy, completeness or suitability for any purpose.
 Information may be subject to change without notice.